anthonycaccese/es-theme-art-book/README.md

 # Art Book, an EmulationStation theme (WIP)
 A simple theme for Emulation Station and RetroPie based around the look of a coffee table book.
 Discussion ongoing in this thread: https://retropie.org.uk/forum/topic/7022/new-theme-crt-with-support-for-video-preview
-Only has NES system for now - will be adding more as I go

 ## Preview